wsredniawa/Ca1_neuron/README.md

 .txt files are example recordings of:
 1. Rectime.txt - model integration time steps
-2. current_inj.txt - current injectected to soma during one timestep (i.e. 10 nA)
+2. recstim.txt - current injectected to soma during one timestep (i.e. 10 nA)
 3. matRecData.txt - all currents from the model: cap, pasive, Na, potassium, intracellular potential
 4. matRecxyz.txt - position of neuron compartments in NEURON simulation
+5. recsyn.txt - currents from synaptic mechanism.
+First row AMPA and second NMDA from all compartments.

 Other files:
 1. total_currents_ca1_CC.py - script to visualize recorded currents and cell morphology